Date: 2 January 2016. Getting Betsy

 it is imperative to budget for extras.
 Yet to do includes attaching

 the throttle and shifter cables, wiring a shut down switch,

-attaching the fuel return line and probably more I've forgotten.
+attaching the fuel return line and probably more I have forgotten.

 However we are Close.
 THISclose.